TheBoneJarmer/Aquanore/docs/getting-started.md

 # Getting Started
 > **Tip!** You can use the [template](../src/examples/template/) folder to get started as well.
 This section just covers the setup if you like to do it from scratch.
-Either way is fine.

 ## Installation
 ```shell